openfga/openfga/docs/caching.md

 - **What it caches**: Raw tuple query results from the database.
 - **Benefits**: Reduces database load by caching some of its results in-memory.

 Note: Iterator cache entries only cache DB results.
-Therefore, they do not take contextual tuples into account (since these are not stored in the DB).
-They do, however, take tuples with conditions into account (the condition is stored alongside the tuple in the cache entry).
+Therefore, they do not take contextual tuples or context parameters provided in the request into account (since these are not stored in the DB).
+They do, however, take tuples with conditions into account (since the condition and any context is stored alongside the tuple).

 Specifically, there are 3 types of iterator cache entries: